Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 While going over my design decisions for handelling branch prediction, I began to really think about why I decided to specualtively branch in the decode stage rather than the fetch stage.
 I decided the only real reason I did this was because it was simpler to implement, and would require less work.
 However, although I believe this can be a valid reason to make a given design decision, I decided it was not worth it to leave 1 clock cycle on the table for correctly predicted branches in this case.
 I decided this, because I want my processor to have a relatively high performance, without adding excessive complexity.
 Doing speculative branch prediction in the fetch stage is not excessivley complex, and it will give me even more experience in developing digital systems, which is the purpose of this project, so I decided it was best to do specualtive branching in the fetch stage.

 This lead to numerous changes, which have been reflected in the development log, as well as the technical documentation.
 It will also require more changes be made to the microarchitecture diagram.

+## Added more detail to Microarchitecture changes (January 26th):
+The listed changes to the microarchitecture were initially done with suffecient detail to update the technical documentation, and microarchitecture diagram.
+However, for implemeenting changes to the actual HDL code, a more standard, organized approach was needed.
+As such I seperated each modules changes into their own sections, gave an overview of the changes made, and listed the new input signals, output signals, and internal signals needed.
+This way, when I'm changing the modules, I know exactly what to change in the module declaration, and how to use the new signals within the module itself.

 # **List of Control Signals, and their Location:**